App Flow Overhaul

 To minimize visual and information overload, I created familiar sections that showed small amounts of information at a time.
 This created better focus while helping customers feel accomplishments faster.
 Sections also allowed me to group related fields together that had felt very far away in the step process.

-Same information displayed in legacy step process vs. new single page
+Same information displayed in legacy step process (left) vs. new single page (right)

 Reduced Clutter